isomerpages/nlb-biblioasia/articles-archive/features/_posts/2014-10-01-post-Raffles Hotel & the Romance of Travel.md

 Although still ranked as one of the best hotels in the East, one visitor observed, not without fondness, that Raffles was “cherished rather for its Somerset Maugham associations than for the distinction of its décor”.
 The management responded by bestowing a new title on Raffles – “the historic hotel of Singapore”.
 And so it was called on hotel stationery and in advertisements.
 In the eyes of many, Raffles was no longer just a hotel but a meeting place of world travellers, an attraction in its own right that once visited could be added to the list of sights seen and extolled.
 It had become an icon that was perceived to be romantic and exotic in travel and a symbol of the fables of the East – immortalised by writers, patronised by all.

-Raffles Hotel had become an icon that was perceived to be romantic and exotic in travel and a symbol of the fables of the East – immortalised by writers, patronised by all.

 With this we come to the end of the story of Raffles Hotel’s early heyday – but not the end of the Raffles story.
 On 16 February 1942, Raffles was taken over by the invading Japanese forces and renamed Syonan Ryokan – Light of the South Hotel, and after the Japanese exited in August 1945, it was briefly occupied by the Allied forces.
 But the hotel emerged from the war relatively unscathed.
 “Like a dowager at the end of a long night, she showed a touch of genteel shabbiness but no real scars”, recalled the Australian journalist Harry Gordon in 1946.

 The 1950s were a happy decade.
 Raffles remained the haunt of the well-to-do and well-known.
 Buoyant conditions financed a much-needed facelift with suites and public areas modernised and airconditioning installed.
 For some visitors the patina of age took on negative connotations.
 Oswald Wynd, in his novel <i>Moon of the Tiger</i> published in 1958, described Raffles as “alien to the time, a hangover from something that really no longer existed.
 Even the (war) hadn’t altered the tone permanently; it had returned to being something colonial, cool and pillared, once again consecrated to the doings of the Tuans and Mems who, as a species, were doomed”.